Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: High-order proximal-point algorithm

+The estimate does not require monotonic decay of the error at every iteration.
+If one additionally wishes to guarantee a one-step contraction $\|x^{k+1}-\ov{x}\|\le \|x^k-\ov{x}\|$, it suffices to assume

+which provides an explicit neighborhood where the mapping is contractive.
+This condition is not required for superlinear convergence and is eventually satisfied automatically due to global convergence. \end{remark}

-To conclude this section, we present a corollary derived from Theorem~\ref{th:convgstr}, applicable to strongly quasiconvex functions and, by extension, to strongly convex functions.
-We just recall that every strongly quasiconvex function is $2$-supercoercive by Remark~\ref{rem:supercoercive}~\ref{rem:supercoercive:a}.
+We present a corollary derived from Theorem~\ref{th:convgstr}, applicable to strongly quasiconvex functions and, by extension, to strongly convex functions.
+We recall that every strongly quasiconvex function is $2$-supercoercive by Remark~\ref{rem:supercoercive}~\ref{rem:supercoercive:a}.